y-ich/A19.js/README.md

-# A9.js
+# A19.js
-a JavaScript version of Pyaq
+a JavaScript version of Pyaq with ELF OpenGo weights